mfahlandt/body-parser-zlib/README.md

 ```
 ## Motivation

-This library was born out of a frustration that [body-parser](https://github.com/expressjs/body-parser), doesn't support parsing gziped content, if the header was not set, so for old systems you can use this
+This library was born out of a frustration that [body-parser](https://github.com/expressjs/body-parser) doesn't support parsing gzipped content if the corresponding header was not set.
+The provided functionality gives you the ability to control when you want to decompress a request regardless of the headers set.
+This makes it especially useful when communicating with legacy systems.

 ## License

-GPL 3
+GPL General Public License v3.0